 Risk management basics

 This is the first and foremost step towards investing well.
-While it’s important to have understand to support, it’s equally important to understand the risks involved.
+While it’s important to understand and support, it’s equally important to understand the risks involved.

 Risk is the biggest killer of your returns when it comes to investing.